Have you recently discovered that skin in areas around your body is starting to appear thinner, almost crinkly and tissue-like in texture?

 Finally, dimethicone—an ingredient that’s typically found in pre-makeup primers—is often included in crepey skin creams, since it’s been shown to saturate cracks, without clumps or greasiness.

 While dimethicone won’t make a long-term difference in the appearance of your crepey skin, creams and lotions that include this ingredient can certainly give your skin, and your confidence, and effective short-term boost.

 5. Slough Off Dead Skin

-To exfoliate effectively, use a scrub with gentle synthetic or jojoba beads, or easily dissolved sugar or salt.
-Remember to avoid ground-up shells, which can scratch the fragile skin.
+To exfoliate effectively, Howard Murad, M.D., an El Segundo, CA dermatologist recently interviewed in Good Housekeeping, recommends using “a scrub with gentle synthetic or jojoba beads, or easily dissolved sugar or salt.
+Remember to “avoid ground-up shells, which can scratch the fragile skin.”

 Alternatively, try dry brushing your body with a boar bristle brush or loofah sponge.

 Since dry brushing doesn’t allow water to soften the surface of your skin, it’s one of the fastest ways to rid yourself of dry, dead cells, revealing fresh younger looking skin that’s ready for that above-mentioned moisturizing.

 What if you want to plump it up with more power than topical treatments can provide?
 These non-surgical treatments offered by most dermatologists can work quickly and require little-to-no recovery time.

 Be warned: The more effective the treatment is at fighting crepey skin, the harder it will hit your wallet.

 By heating the collagen layer of the skin, lasers can help stimulate new growth, tighten, and improve texture.
 You may experience some redness or even peeling for a few days post-treatment.